FHPythonUtils/NoCairoSVG/DOCS/nocairosvg/index.md

 ) -> Optional[bytes]:
 ```

-Convert an SVG to an SVG
+Convert an SVG to PS

 #### Arguments